 If you find history interesting, you can certainly spend some time in the National Museum of Romanian History.

-Just keep in mind that it is open from 10 AM to 6 PM daily except for Mondays and Tuesdays when they are closed.
+- Opening hours: 10 AM to 6 PM daily except for Mondays and Tuesdays when they are closed.

 3. Cișmigiu Park